diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US223/readme.md

 **AC01:** The system should allow the user to edit the email and phone number of a customer representative.
 All other information cannot be changed.
 **AC02:** The system should validate the input to ensure that it is valid.
-**AC03:** The data must be retrieved using a dedicated DTO to decouple the internal domain model.

 **Dependencies:**